| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 traditional manner, an immediate declaration of friendship was manifested

+by an exchange of gifts.
 Next day, accompanied by Vassily Drachko and his assistant Natasha,

 we visited one of the sanatoria which make Sochi more than just